Pedrinho (footballer, born February 2004)

-Pedro Henrique Farias Alves de Araújo (born 4 February 2004), simply known as Pedrinho, is a Brazilian professional footballer who plays as an attacking midfielder for Atlético Cearense.
+Pedro Henrique Farias Alves de Araújo (born 4 February 2004), simply known as Pedrinho, is a Brazilian professional footballer who plays as an attacking midfielder for UAE Third Division League club Nova Star.

 Career

 Pedrinho played in the youth sectors of several teams: Portuguesa, Serrano and Bangu in Rio de Janeiro, Jaciobá and Desportivo Aliança in Alagoas, and Tirol in Ceará.

 In 2024, with Desportivo Aliança, he began his professional career playing for the club in the 2024 Campeonato Alagoano.
 In 2025, he was signed by FC Atlético Cearense.
 Son of former player Magno Alves, he saw his father return from retirement to play alongside him, a feat also accomplished by Rivaldo and Rivaldinho in 2014–15 for Mogi Mirim, and Romário and Romarinho in 2024 at America-RJ.